 You can select the artboard you want by just clicking on it, and you can add more of them to your selection by just pressing the “Shift” key while doing this.

-Is it possible to move the artboards without using the “Artboards” panel?
+Is it possible to move the artboards without using the “Artboards” panel in Illustrator?

-Yes!
-By using the “Artboard Tool,” and simply tap on any artboard and drag once you’ve selected the tool.
+This can be done by using the “Artboard Tool,”; simply tap on any artboard and drag once you’ve selected the tool.